TradeMaster-NTU/TradeMaster/README.md

 ## Contact
 - This repository is developed and maintained by [AMI](https://personal.ntu.edu.sg/boan/) group at [Nanyang Technological University](https://www.ntu.edu.sg/)
 - If you want to make contributions to `TradeMaster`, please [create pull requests](https://github.com/TradeMaster-NTU/TradeMaster/compare).

+## Join Us
+We have positions for software engineer, RA, PhD, postdoc.
+If you are interested in working at the intersection of RL and financial trading, feel free to send an email to shuo003@e.ntu.edu.sg with your CV.